ubccr/akrr/docs/AKRR_Install_notes.md

 	- Had to end up appending the entire akrr repository to the sys path with sys.append
 		- (perhaps if added to path before somehow?
 Perhaps change the akrr file in bin to do this automatically, since that is what is copied to /usr/bin/akrr)
 	- That seems to have fixed the problem
+        - Want to look into that akrr file in the bin? the two directory things do not really seem to do anything